-Dublin is the capital city of Ireland, with a population of three million people and an amazing history.
+Dublin is the capital city of Ireland, with a population of 1.5 million people and an amazing history.
 It’s an easy city to visit, with it’s condensed historical and tourist attractions.
 Here is an easy guide to navigating the sites of Dublin, from the comfort of your car.

 Dublin’s history is represented in it’s architecture, so a quick drive through the city centre will immerse you in the culture of Ireland’s capital.
 If you want to get out of the car you can drive to Bray or Dun Laoghaire and have a walk along Ireland’s coastline.

 Ireland is blessed (or cursed, depending on your viewpoint!) with lots of rain, so if you want an escape from the weather you can visit one of Dublin’s many museums.
-The Guinness Storehouse is an excellent museum, documenting the history of Arthur Guinness and the history of his legacy and his famous Irish stout.
+The Guinness Storehouse is an excellent museum, documenting the history of Arthur Guinness, his legacy and his famous Irish stout.

 If you are lucky enough to visit Dublin when the weather is good there is a multitude of beautiful sites to be seen.
-The Phoneix Park is Ireland’s biggest inner city park, inhabited by wild deer and the occasional jogger.
+The Phoenix Park is Ireland’s biggest inner city park, inhabited by wild deer and the occasional jogger.
 Dublin Zoo is also located in the park, so if you drive down here you can kill two birds with one stone.

 If you are driving around Dublin city at night time and need a bite to eat, it would be worth your while to venture to Temple Bar, where many restaurants and bars can be found, as well as a variety of buskers to keep you entertained!

 Dublin is a neat, compact city, and a joy to tour by car.
 If you come to Ireland, make sure to drive in Dublin.